-Advice for LandlordsHome > Services > Housing & Property >
+Advice for LandlordsHome > Services > Housing & Property Solicitors >

 Are you being sued by a tenant?
 Need help with evictions?
 We can help landlords with a range of matters.
-Call us now on 01925 351 350 to discuss your situation with initial conversation free of charge.
-And, in appropriate cases, we can work on a no win no fee basis.
+Call us now on 01925 351 350 to discuss your situation with an expert.
+And, in appropriate cases, we may be able to work on a no win no fee basis.

 Are you being sued by a tenant, or need help with evictions?
 We can help landlords with a range of matters.
-Call us on 01925 351 350 to discuss your situation with initial conversation free of charge, followed by written advice and recommendations.
-And, in appropriate cases we can work on a No Win No Fee basis.
+Call us on 01925 351 350 to discuss your situation with an expert, followed by written advice and recommendations.
+And, in appropriate cases we may be able to work on a No Win No Fee basis.

 We can help you defend:

 - Claims for failure to protect deposit

 Don’t see what you’re looking for?
 We might still be able to help!
 Get in touch to see what we can do for you.